Ninian Home

-Ninian Home (1732 – March or April 1795) was a British colonial administrator and planter who served as the governor of Grenada during Fédon's rebellion, a revolt against British rule led primarily by free mixed-race French-speakers that took place between 2 March 1795, and 19 June 1796.
-Home was captured and held hostage during the rebellion and was eventually murdered.
+Ninian Home (1732 – c.
+6 April 1795) was a British colonial administrator and planter who served as the governor of Grenada during Fédon's rebellion, a revolt against British rule led primarily by free mixed-race French-speakers that took place between 2 March 1795, and 19 June 1796.
+Home was captured and held hostage during the rebellion and was eventually executed (“murdered” was the term used by the British).

 Biography

 Ninian Home was born in 1732 in Scotland and made his fortune from his plantations in Grenada which enabled him to purchase Paxton House, Berwickshire from his uncle, Patrick Home, in 1773.